numinolo/world-population-prediction-using-neural-network/README.md

-# world-population-prediction-using-neural-network
+# World Population Prediction using Neural Network from Scratch

-Creating neural network from scratch to predict when world population reach 10 billion.
+This code showing you how to build neural network from scratch using Linear Regression to predict when world population reach 10 billion people.

+For more explanation check NN.ipynb